 Do you want to see how to make this recipe in a different way?
 Watch my Story: making the Keto Cinnamon Bread!

-This keto cinnamon bread recipe is the easiest keto breakfast bread recipe ever!
-All you need to make this quick cinnamon bread are 10 simple wholesome ingredients.
+This keto cinnamon bread recipe is the easiest keto breakfast bread recipe ever to pair with your bulletproof coffee in the morning!
+All you need to make this quick cinnamon bread are 10 simple, wholesome ingredients.

 Add the dry ingredients into the wet ingredients and combine until it forms a thick, but not dry, batter.
 The batter will be thicker than a wheat-based bread batter but not thick as cookie batter.

 Receive my Keto Quick Start email series to learn all about the Keto diet and kick start your keto journey!

 It should be wet, as seen in the picture below.
 If your batter is extremely dry, it’s because you added too much coconut flour or you used coarse almond flour.

 To fix your batter, add a splash more almond milk, adding 1 tablespoon at a time but don’t add more than 3 tablespoons.